Skip to Main Content

 1. RNA dysregulation in neurodegenerative diseases

-An increasing number of neurodegenerative diseases including amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) have been linked to the instability and expansion of nucleotide repeat sequences in the genome.
-These mutations can interfere with gene expression and cause neurotoxicty in a variety of mechanisms.
+An increasing number of neurodegenerative diseases, including amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD), have been linked to the instability and expansion of nucleotide repeat sequences in the genome.
+These mutations can interfere with gene expression and cause neurotoxicity through a variety of mechanisms.
 We apply molecular and genomic approaches in patient-derived stem cells and neuronal models to investigate these mechanisms and how they impact diseases, with the goal of developing novel therapeutics.

 2. Noncanonical mRNA translation in neuronal development and functions

-In contrast to the "one mRNA, one protein" dogma, some mRNAs can encode more than one protein isoform.
-We have recently discovered that mRNAs encoding synaptic organizers such as neuronal pentraxin receptor (NPR) can produce two distinctly localized protein isoforms by having two alternative translation initiation sites.
-Applying biochemical and transcriptomic approaches in primary neurons and genetically engineered mouse models, we are identifying novel roles of alternative mRNA translation and protein isoforms in synapse formation and functions.
+In contrast to the "one mRNA, one protein" dogma, some cellular and viral mRNAs can encode more than one protein isoform.
+We have recently discovered that mRNAs encoding synaptic organizers, including neuronal pentraxin receptor (NPR) and C1q-like protein family, can produce two distinctly localized protein isoforms by having two alternative translation initiation sites.
+Using primary neurons and genetically engineered mouse models, we are identifying novel roles of alternative mRNA translation in generating diverse synaptic protein isoforms to support neural circuit functions.

 Medical Research Interests

-Amyotrophic Lateral Sclerosis; Computational Biology; Frontotemporal Dementia; Genomics; High-Throughput Nucleotide Sequencing; Motor Neuron Disease; Neurodegenerative Diseases; Neurons; RNA; RNA Transport; RNA-Binding Proteins
+Aging; Amyotrophic Lateral Sclerosis; Animal Experimentation; Computational Biology; Frontotemporal Dementia; Genomics; Induced Pluripotent Stem Cells; Motor Neuron Disease; Neurodegenerative Diseases; Neurons; RNA; RNA-Binding Proteins; TDP-43 Proteinopathies

 Publications